Revolution Around the World

 One notable figure involved in the Anglo-French fighting was Hyder Ali, sultan of the Kingdom of Mysore in southern India.
 Hyder had trade relations with the French and received much of his military arms and equipment through the French-controlled port of Mahé, where he provided Mysorean soldiers to defend.
 When the British East India Company captured Mahé in 1779 in response to France’s alliance with the American colonies, Hyder launched a series of attacks against the British that would become the Second Anglo-Mysore War (the First War took place from 1767-1769).
 The French sent Admiral Pierre Andre de Suffren to assist Hyder at sea, knowing Britain would be weakened if they lost control of their valuable trading ports in India.

-What was the impact of India’s involvement?
+What was the impact of India’s involvement in the American Revolution?

 India was an important part of Britain’s colonial trade network, supplying high-quality goods that could be used as currency and exchanged for valuable luxury items from other countries, such as spices from Indonesia and raw materials from America.
 The sale of heavily taxed Indian commodities to the American colonies was a significant catalyst for the nonimportation movement that would later escalate into the Revolutionary War.
 India was also an example of how a war between European countries with international stakes could have global consequences.